cleskowsky/cleskowsky.github.io/til.md

 * `split -l 50 filename`: Splits file into 50 line chunks names xaa, xab, xac, ...
 * `mkfs.xfs /dev/sdc`: Make an xfs filesystem

+## Links

+* [Tcpdump](https://danielmiessler.com/study/tcpdump/): A great guide to using tcpdump to investigate network traffic in a vm running a relatively modern version of linux.

 # MacOS

 * `cmd + shift + .` Reveals hidden files in a finder window. eg ~/.sdkman/